 This one needs to be emphasized.
 Mindfulness meditation is not about clearing your mind completely or being without thoughts.
 It’s normal for thoughts to come and go, and we can acknowledge them and let them pass without getting caught up in them.
 It’s also normal for the mind to wander—when you notice it’s been wandering, simply return to gently noticing the breath.

 Again, meditation is not a contest with ourselves to clear our minds, remain completely undistracted, or otherwise have what we might imagine a “perfect” meditation experience to be.
 Meditation is about being gentle—to ourselves and others—and we can start this early by being gentle about our meditation practice itself, and relaxing our sense of how it “should” be going.

 7. Pay attention to setting

 The place where you meditate can greatly affect your experience.
 A quiet and peaceful environment can help to create a sense of calm and serenity, allowing you to let go of distractions and focus on your meditation practice.
 Do your best at home, and consider finding a meditation center near you, which can also carry the added support of a community of other practitioners.

 7. Use guided meditations

 Guided meditations can be a great way to get started with meditation, especially if you’re new to the practice.
 Guided meditations are recordings that lead you through a meditation session, providing guidance and instruction along the way.
-They can be found online or in meditation apps and can help you focus your mind and relax your body.
+They can be found online or in meditation apps such as Calm or Insight Timer, and can help you relax and open.